AROUND THE WORLD...

 GIN PARLOUR

-HOUSE OF BOTANICALS
+HOUSE OF BOTANICALS & TREEHOUSE

 Three years passed, and during this time Mr Fogg was fortuitous in making the acquaintance of some of the world’s most valued scientists, botanists and cultivators of herbaceous wonders.
 Ever the pedantic man, Phileas insisted Passepartout kept a careful record and sample of every seed and plant-cutting he’d ever successfully collected.
-Electrically-charged flowers, carnivorous potted plants, medicinal tinctures and exquisite effusions of floral perfume, it was quite the collection indeed.
+Electrically-charged flowers, carnivorous potted plants, medicinal tinctures and exquisite effusions of floral perfume – it was quite the collection indeed.
 Henceforth, Fogg acquired a house in Fitzrovia with the means of housing his amazing assortment of articles.
 It boasted high ceilings suitable for the most towering of stems, and windows large enough to nurse even the most sun-craving of his exotic collection, allowing the curious to bear witness to his vast collection.

 SOCIETY OF EXPLORATION

 Then, returning to London after yet another intrepid adventure, Mr Fogg found himself not a stone’s throw from the location that he’d embarked upon on his infamous journey all those years ago: the charming Charing Cross station.
 It was there he made the decision to create his Society of Exploration.
 It would be a sanctuary for those more curious than most; those who wished to push the boundaries of the ordinary, who hoped to test the limits of science, travel, botany and modern mechanics.
-Housing an impressive selection of worldly libations, a life-size Victorian steam train, Map Room & Library and the world’s first Mechanical Mixologist, Mr Fogg welcomed explorers, scientists and like-minded individuals to join him in the united pursuit of revolutionary innovation.
+Housing an impressive selection of worldly libations, a life-size Victorian steam train and the world’s first Mechanical Mixologist, Mr Fogg welcomed explorers, scientists and like-minded individuals to join him in the united pursuit of revolutionary innovation.

-MR FOGG'S APOTHECARY
+APOTHECARY

-Returning afresh from his global adventures yet again, worldly traveller and newly certificated Dr. Phileas J. Fogg, Esq. has opened a wondrous Apothecary on Mayfair’s Brook Street – home to a miraculous collection of restorative remedies and curative tonics from around the world!
+Returning afresh from his global adventures yet again, worldly traveller and newly certificated Dr. Phileas J. Fogg, Esq. had opened a wondrous Apothecary on Mayfair’s Brook Street – home to a miraculous collection of restorative remedies and curative tonics from around the world!
 This Apothecary team work hard to prescribe accurately mixed and measured elixirs in the form of delectable cocktails, served in medicinal bottles of all shapes and sizes.

-MR FOGG'S PAWNBROKERS
+PAWNBROKERS

-Following Phileas Fogg’s new-found fame, his wayward half-brother, Frank Fogg, grasps the opportunity to capitalise on the family name and launches the eighth Fogg’s venue, acquiring his very own Pawnbrokers.
+Following Phileas Fogg’s new-found fame, his wayward half-brother, Frank Fogg, grasped the opportunity to capitalise on the family name and launched the eighth Fogg’s venue, acquiring his very own Pawnbrokers.
 Bearing the same name, yet drastically opposite in character, Frank Fogg is certainly the more deviant of the two – crafty, cunning and curious, to say the least.
 Located at 50 Dean Street in Soho, his mysterious Victorian pawn shop contains a curious array of antiques collected from around the world.

-MR FOGG'S HAT TAVERN & GIN CLUB
+HAT TAVERN & GIN CLUB

 LIBATIONS